robertorosero/pyhtonmig/Doc/library/datetime.rst

 have an optional time zone information member, :attr:`tzinfo`, that can contain an instance of a subclass of the abstract :class:`tzinfo` class.
 These :class:`tzinfo` objects capture information about the offset from UTC time, the time zone name, and whether Daylight Saving Time is in effect.
-Note that no concrete :class:`tzinfo` classes are supplied by the :mod:`datetime` module.
+Note that only one concrete :class:`tzinfo` class, the :class:`timezone` class, is supplied by the :mod:`datetime` module.
+The :class:`timezone` class can reprsent simple timezones with fixed offset from UTC such as UTC itself or North American EST and EDT timezones.
 Supporting timezones at whatever level of detail is required is up to the application.
-The rules for time adjustment across the world are more political than rational, and there is no standard suitable for every application.
+The rules for time adjustment across the world are more political than rational, change frequently, and there is no standard suitable for every application aside from UTC.

 The :mod:`datetime` module exports the following constants: